 Aug 19, 2009

-Google announced last week that it has
+Google announced last week

-of which are free to access.
+articles, many of which are free to access.

 From the Genealogy Insider Blog